wilson-mok/demo/Databricks/4-building-streaming-pipeline/README.md

 1. Azure Data Factory
 1. Azure Storage with hierarchical namespace enabled (Data Lake gen 2)
 1. Create the 'landing', 'bronze', 'silver' and 'gold' containers in the Storage account.
-   a.
-The landing container will store all the data files.
+     - The landing container will store all the data files.
 Please copy the folder structure from data\data-lake\landing\.
-   a.
-The Bronze, Silver and Gold containers store the delta files.
+     - The Bronze, Silver and Gold containers store the delta files.

 ## Code and scripts
 | Folder/file | Description |